IidaKok/groupb-project/README.md

 # Software Engineering 2 Project

 ## Project Description:
-A web application for vintage book collectors to easily view books or magazines belonging to a specific series.
-The application also allows managing one's collection of these series and the books or magazines they encompass.
+A web application intended for collectors of old books, where you can easily view books and magazines belonging to a certain series.
+The application can also be used to manage your own collection of an already existing series and the books and magazines that belong to it.
+Moreover, users have the capability to add entirely new series, books, and magazines to their collection.

 ## Project Requirements:
 - Custom browser-based client (frontend)